World News | Pak Court Strikes Down Colonial-era ‘sedition' Law | LatestLY

-Lahore, Mar 30 (PTI) A high court in Pakistan on Thursday struck down a colonial-era sedition law that criminalised criticism of the federal and provincial governments, terming it inconsistent with the Constitution.
+Lahore, Mar 30 (PTI) A Pakistani court on Thursday struck down a controversial colonial-era sedition law that criminalised criticism of the government and the state, terming it repugnant to the fundamental rights of the citizens protected in the Constitution.

-Justice Shahid Karim of the Lahore High Court (LHC) annulled Section 124-A of the Pakistan Penal Code (PPC) dealing with sedition, the Dawn newspaper reported.
+Justice Shahid Karim of the Lahore High Court (LHC) annulled the offence of sedition under section 124-A of the Pakistan Penal Code (PPC) while delivering the verdict on a batch of petitions that argued it was being used by ruling political parties against their rivals.

 Also Read | HIV-positive Adults, Children Face Stigma in Pakistan.